Grant Crawford & Watson LLP provides fair, imaginative, and expeditious resolution to your family law issues.

 Useful Links Request a copy of an Ontario Marriage Certificate: ontario.ca/government/marriage-certificate Child Support Information: attorneygeneral.jus.gov.on.ca/english/family/divorce/support/default.asp Spousal Support Information: attorneygeneral.jus.gov.on.ca/english/family/divorce/support/spousal.asp Pension Valuation Information: fsco.gov.on.ca/en/pensions/Family-Law/Pages/familylawforms.aspx RRSP Transfer Information: cra-arc.gc.ca/E/pbg/tf/t2220/ Vehicle Transfer Information: ontario.ca/faq/how-do-i-transfer-ownership-vehicle-family-member Information on children travelling without both parents: travel.gc.ca/travelling/children/consent-letter Information on the Office of the Children’s Lawyer (OCL): attorneygeneral.jus.gov.on.ca/english/family/ocl/ Information on the Family Responsibility Office (FRO): mcss.gov.on.ca/en/mcss/programs/familyresponsibility/index.aspx

-Please email your resume in confidence to Mary Cameron, Business Manager, at email@example.com.
+Please email your resume in confidence to Mary Cameron, Business Manager, email@example.com.
+Please note that only applicants selected for an interview will be contacted.

 165 Avenue Road, 2nd Floor